HomeBlog50 Jazz Standards You Need To Know

 “I’m Old Fashioned” – Written by Jerome Kern and Johnny Mercer.

-This Jerome Kern and Johnny Mercer standard stand as a quintessential ballad in our canon.
-Its lyrical melody, romantic lyrics, and elegant harmonic structure invite musicians to explore its depths, often resulting in expressive and emotionally charged performances.
+This Jerome Kern and Johnny Mercer jazz song stands out as a quintessential ballad.
+Its lyrical melody, romantic lyrics, and elegant harmony invite musicians to take their time exploring its depths.

 Be sure to check out: